haratine/haratine.github.io/_posts/2020-12-07-azureScaleSets.md

 ---

 <b>INTRODUCTION</b>
-<br>Azure provides a how-to guide for create a Virtual Machine Scale Set in their technical documentation here:
+<br>Azure provides a how-to guide for how to create a Virtual Machine Scale Set in their technical documentation here:
 <a href="https://docs.microsoft.com/en-us/documentation/">Product Directory</a><b> -> </b><a href="https://docs.microsoft.com/en-us/azure/?product=featured">Azure</a><b> -> </b><a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-manage-vm">Create / Manage a VM</a><b> -> </b><a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-create-vmss">Create a scale set.</a>

 I was curious to see what this would look like, so I decided to set this up in my test lab and run through the process my self.
 I documented the steps below.